 On June 16, 2017, CTTI convened a multi-stakeholder expert meeting to further refine solutions to the scientific and technological challenges preventing widespread adoption of mobile devices in clinical trials.
 A meeting summary is now available, including the following:

-The MCT Mobile Devices Project focuses on using mobile devices in FDA-regulated clinical trials after initial participant consent—in other words, the use of devices for data capture rather than for recruitment, retention, or as the study intervention.
+The MCT Mobile Technologies Project focuses on using mobile devices in FDA-regulated clinical trials after initial participant consent—in other words, the use of devices for data capture rather than for recruitment, retention, or as the study intervention.
 The project team will use findings from the expert meeting to develop recommendations and tools that guide the adoption of mobile devices for data capture in clinical trials.